forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-example-prompts.md

 ## Example Prompts and Responses

-**Prompt:** Write an apex method that accepts a List of sObjects and a field name and returns a Set of non null field values.
+**Prompt:** Write an apex method that accepts a list of sobjects and a field name and returns a set of non null field values.

 **Response:**